-- 8. When engaging with the public regarding user fees, agencies should clearly communicate to the public the purpose(s) of their user fee program.
-Agencies should be transparent with the public, which can be accomplished through, among other things, identification of and engagement with stakeholders, public participation at early stages such as during cost and demand forecasting and the budget formulation process, and providing information on the agency's user fee program, budget proposals, and fee setting process. - 9.
-Agencies should maintain an easy-to-find page on their websites describing their user fee-funded programs, identifying and explaining the fees, describing any waivers or exemptions available, and providing links to supporting resources, such as the governing sections of the United States Code and the Code of Federal Regulations, and recent notices in the Federal Register. - 10.
+- Engagement in Rulemaking, 2021-3, Early Input on Regulatory Alternatives, and 2023-2, Virtual Public Engagement in Agency Rulemaking. - 9.
+Agencies should communicate clearly to the public the purpose(s) of their user fee programs, the nature of the fee setting process, and the uses for which the agency expends collected fees.
+Agencies also should be transparent with and engage the public when conducting activities that may affect the design of their user fee programs or the level of their fees, for instance by inviting public participation at early stages such as during cost and demand forecasting and budget formulation. - 10.
+Agencies should maintain an easy-to-find page on their websites describing their user fee-funded programs, identifying and explaining the fees, describing any waivers or exemptions available, identifying the uses for which the agency expends collected fees, and providing links to supporting resources, such as the governing sections of the United States Code and the Code of Federal Regulations, and recent notices in the Federal Register. - 11.
 Agencies should conduct regular reviews, consistent with Recommendation 2021-2, Periodic Retrospective Review, of their user fee programs to ensure the programs are meeting their purposes and that the fee levels are appropriate.
-Agencies should also assess other resulting consequences or effects of the programs, such as those described in Paragraphs 2, 3, and 4.
+Agencies also should assess other resulting consequences or effects of the programs, such as those described in Paragraphs 2, 3, and 4.